Coast Guard, DHS.

-The Coast Guard is establishing a temporary safety zone for Pago Pago Harbor, American Samoa during the April 17, 2014 Fautasi Race.
-This action is necessary for the safeguard of participants and spectators, including all crews, vessels, and persons on the navigable waters during the Fautasi Races (canoe boat races) that will occur in Pago Pago Harbor.
-This safety zone will functionally close the port to vessel traffic during the race, but will not require the evacuation of any vessels from the harbor.
-Entry into, transiting or anchoring in this safety zone is prohibited to all vessels not registered with the sponsor as participants or not part of the race patrol, unless specifically authorized by the Captain of the Port Honolulu or a designated representative.
+The Coast Guard is establishing a safety zone during the 2015 Fautasi Ocean Challenge in Pago Pago Harbor, American Samoa.
+This action is necessary to safeguard the participants and spectators, including all crews, vessels, and persons on the water in Pago Pago Harbor during the Fautasi Race.
+This regulation will functionally close the port to commercial vessel traffic during the start and finish of the race, but will not require the evacuation of any vessels from harbor.
+Entry into, transiting, or anchoring in the harbor is prohibited to all vessels not registered with the Start Printed Page 63922sponsor as participants or not part of the race patrol, unless specifically authorized by the Captain of the Port (COTP) Honolulu or a designated representative.

-Documents mentioned in this preamble are part of docket USCG-2014-0014.
-To view documents mentioned in this preamble as being available in the docket, go to http://www.regulations.gov, type the docket number in the “SEARCH” box and click “SEARCH.”
-Click on Open Docket Folder on the line associated with this rulemaking.
-You may also visit the Docket Management Facility in Room W12-140 on the ground floor of the Department of Transportation West Building, 1200 New Jersey Avenue SE., Washington, DC 20590, between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+To view documents mentioned in this preamble as being available in the docket, go to http://www.regulations.gov, type USCG-2015-0906 in the “SEARCH” box and click “SEARCH.”
+Click on Open Docket Folder on the line associated with this rule.

 Start Further Info

 If you have questions on this rule, call or email Lieutenant Commander Nicolas Jarboe, Waterways Management Division, U.S. Coast Guard Sector Honolulu; telephone (808) 541-4359, email firstname.lastname@example.org.

 Start Supplemental Information